How many blogs do you follow?

 Does the content interest me enough to keep me coming back?

-Does the content motivate me enough to leave valuable comments?
+Does the content motivate me enough to leave engaging comments?

 If you answer ‘No’ to the first question, then don’t follow.

-Some of the bloggers you unfollow may unfollow you but don’t get yourself all worked up about it.
+Some bloggers you unfollow may unfollow you but don’t get yourself all worked up about it.
+It’s no big deal.

 My blog loses followers almost every day.
-If readers don’t find my content interesting anymore, then they have every right to unfollow.
+If readers no longer find my content interesting, they have every right to unfollow me.

 2. Following unfriendly blogs